CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

         travdata {
             int changes_made
         }
-    }
+    };

 Some traversals need to traverse all nodes, in such cases, the *nodes* block can be left out.
-The previous traversal will change as follows:
+If the previous traversal targets all nodes it can be defined as follows:

 .. code-block:: text

     traversal RenameFor {
         uid = RFOR
-    }
+    };

 The meta compiler will generate a function for every node in the traversal and you need to provide a definition for the generated functions.
-(Reference to the generated document).

 Traversal Data
 ==============